Any exceptions to the following Academic Regulations must have the Vice President for Academic Affairs approval.

 "Academic Fresh Start" is a plan of academic forgiveness provided for undergraduate students who have demonstrated academic responsibility following their return.
 The Academic Fresh Start allows the calculation of the quality point average and credit hours toward graduation to be based on previously passed and courses completed after returning to the college.

-- Be readmitted or apply as degree-seeking student to Chattanooga State.
+- Be readmitted as degree‐seeking student to Chattanooga State.

-- Meet with an advisor to complete the form and return the completed form to the Enrollment Services Center.
+- Upon readmission to college, meet with an advisor to complete the form and return the completed form to the Enrollment Services Center.

 Terms of the Academic Fresh Start

 - Academic Fresh Start is granted only once and is irrevocable.

 - The student's permanent record will remain a record of all work; however, all courses taken and previously failed will be excluded from the calculation of the QPA/GPA.

 - Courses with a D grade will also be excluded from the calculation when a grade of C or better is required in the student's current major.